Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Empty State Handling:** Clean, minimal "no journal entries yet" message when user has no entries.
 - **Floating Action Buttons:** Used for quick access to new entry creation.
 - **Responsive Design:** Tailwind CSS ensures the UI adapts to all screen sizes.
-- **Branding:** App renamed to "Gorlea's Ink" with logo displayed in AppBar and login page.
+- **Branding:** App renamed to "Gorlea Dot Ink" with logo displayed in AppBar and login page.
 - **Authentication:** Google Sign-In via Firebase Auth with official Google colors and logo for secure, user-friendly login.
 All authentication and user state is managed via Firebase; Supabase has been fully removed.
 - **User Data Scoping:** All Firestore entry operations (save, fetch) are scoped to the authenticated user's `uid`.
 - **Date Filtering:** Entries can be filtered by date ranges (Today, This Week, Last Month, Last Year) with proper date logic using date-fns library.
 Active filters are visually indicated with green outlines.
 - **Logout Accessibility:** A "Log Out" button is always available in the FilterDrawer for authenticated users.
 - **Toast Placement:** Toast notifications are positioned in the top-right to avoid UI overlap.
+- **Content Limits:** Journal entries are limited to 3,000 characters with a visual character counter that turns red when approaching the limit.
+Voice recordings are limited to 1 minute with an animated countdown timer.
+- **UI Feedback:** The "Add Entry" button is disabled during voice recording to prevent conflicting actions.

 ## Design Patterns